epsilorne/koiSh/README.md

 ## Known Issues
 - Piping input into `koish` breaks things
 - Segfault when no. of args >= `DEFAULT_ARG_COUNT` (reallocating is broken)
-- `exit` only works alone/as the last command

 ## TODO
 - Command history